Change These 5 Facebook Settings to Protect Your Privacy

 3. Manage Facebook and Messenger App’s Permissions

-Facebook also does this really tricky thing where it asks you for a butt load of permissions when you install its apps on your mobile, probably something that most people don’t pay attention to.
+Facebook also does this tricky thing where it asks you for a butt load of permissions when you install its apps on your mobile, probably something that most people don’t pay attention to.
 Fortunately, this is also something you can fix, at least for the future.

-In the Facebook app make sure you don’t give Contacts, Microphone, SMS and Telephone permissions to the app.
+In the Facebook app make sure you don’t give Contacts, Microphone, SMS, and Telephone permissions to the app.
 If you have already given these permissions, you can head over to App information and revoke them.
-The app may need Storage permissions if you upload things from your phone and Camera permissions if you use Facebook stories or use the camera within the app to upload pictures or something.
-If you don’t use these (Uploading pictures and Taking pictures using camera in Facebook app), change these settings as well to protect your privacy.

-If you’ve already installed Messenger, you can simply uninstall the app and reinstall it to opt out of these features.
-These permissions are why a lot of people are noticing that Facebook has their call histories, message histories and more all saved on its servers.
-These permissions are how Facebook gets that data.
-So, just don’t give it those permissions at all.
+These permissions are why a lot of people are noticing that Facebook has their call histories, message histories, and more all saved on its servers.

-4. Change Facebook Ads Settings to Protect your Privacy
+4. Change Facebook Ads Settings to Protect Your Privacy

-Facebook survives on ads and it uses your personal data to target ads at you.
+Facebook survives on ads and it uses your data to target ads at you.
 Well, that is not something you can exactly stop but you can limit it to an extent which is better than not limiting it at all.

 In our opinion, in Facebook ad preferences, you can control the kind of data advertisers can target you with.
 You can also remove yourself from categories you don’t want to be targeted with.
-For example, you can remove your birthday month if you don’t want to get shopping deals around that time and spend all your money buying stuff.

-Another really annoying thing is when your friends see a sponsored page with the line you (Your Name) like this.
-Well, we don’t like that and fortunately it is yet another thing you can opt out from.
-In Facebook ad references, you can simply set Ads with your social actions to Only Me and you are all set.
+Another annoying thing is when your friends see a sponsored page with the line You (Your Name) like this.
+Well, we don’t like that and fortunately, it is yet another thing you can opt out of.

-While you’re in your Facebook Ad preferences Settings, let’s change few other settings to protect your privacy.
 For instance, turn off ads based on your use of websites and apps which Facebook serves by basically stalking you around the internet.

 SEE ALSO: How to Disable Popups and Spam Notifications on Android?

-5. Few More Things to Try
+5. A Few More Things to Try

 There are some other things you can do to ensure that you share the least amount of data with Facebook about your activities on the internet.
 Fortunately, they are very simple to do as well.